samkhn/libskrand/README.md

 # SKTL::Random

+Provides:
+* Linear Congruential Engine, tested against std::minstd_rand
-Mersenne Twister, tested against std::mt19937
+* Mersenne Twister, tested against std::mt19937

+Check out *_test.cc binaries for how they can be used.

 ## Requires